jonathanstowe/Monitor-Monit/README.md

 In order for this to be useful you will need to have 'monit' installed, most Linux distributions provide it as a package.

-The tests will attempt to connect to a monit daemon on the local host with the default port and credentials, if there is no connection then the online tests will be skipped.
+If you set the enviromment variable ```MOMIT_TEST_LIVE``` the tests will attempt to connect to a monit daemon on the local host with the default port and credentials, if there is no connection then the online tests will be skipped.

 By default the monit daemon will be configured to only listen for local connections on the loopback interface, if you wish to work with a remote